mjordan/islandora_workbench_docs/docs/media_types.md

 1. which file extension(s) should map to the new media type, and
 1. which field on the new media type is used to store the file associated with the media.

 To satisfy the first requirement, use the `media_type` or `media_types_override` option as described above.
-To satisfy the second requirement, use Workbench's `media_file_fields` option.
+To satisfy the second requirement, use Workbench's `media_type_file_fields` option.

-The values in the `media_file_fields` option are the machine name of the media type and the machine name of the "File" field configured for that media.
+The values in the `media_type_file_fields` option are the machine name of the media type and the machine name of the "File" field configured for that media.
 To determine the machine name of your media type,

 1. go to the field configuration of your media types (Admin > Structure > Media types)
 1. choose your custom media type